Siemens Is Cheap And Healthineers Helps To Unlock The Value

 Siemens Healthineers

 Siemens Health division has revenue of €13.5B and a profit of €2.4B and free cash flow of €2.2B.
-The business is growing situated in attractive fields and 55% of the business in recurring.
+The business is growing, situated in attractive fields and 55% of the business is recurring.

 Source: Siemens Healthineers presentation